cloudkoffer/cloudkoffer.github.io/docs/index.md

 # Cloudkoffer

+!!! example "Work in Progress"

+    This website was only recently launched and is gradually being filled with content.

 With this personal project I would like to show how easy it can be to build a mobile, mainly declarative and self-reproducible bare-metal developer platform based on Kubernetes with simple means.
 Rapidly deploying a local Kubernetes cluster may be a breeze these days, but when it comes to scaling and building a comprehensive open source developer platform, numerous challenges emerge.

 <!--